 Young offenders and juvenile crime have a high public profile in Australia today.
 Indeed, in most advanced industrialised countries, this heightened awareness is fuelled by extensive media hype focusing negatively on young people generally and on youthful deviance specifically.
 This course is an examination of the people and institutions involved with juvenile justice in Australia.
 It will examine the process and theories of juvenile justice, as well as factors affecting juvenile justice.
-In addition, this course will examine the identified groups: Aboriginal youth, young women, Ethnic youth and young people with difficult behaviours, as each of these groups has particular needs.
+In addition, this course will examine the identified groups: Aboriginal youth, young women, ethnic youth and young people with difficult behaviours, as each of these groups has particular needs.

-On successful completion of this course, students should be able to demonstrate:|
+On successful completion of the course students will be able to:

-2. An exploration of the dynamics of juvenile justice including the nature of contemporary juvenile crime, social institutions and youth alienation, indigenous young people, young women and the role of gender and youth from ethnic backgrounds.
+- An exploration of the dynamics of juvenile justice including the nature of contemporary juvenile crime, social institutions and youth alienation, indigenous young people, young women and the role of gender and youth from ethnic backgrounds.

-3. A critical examination of the role of the state and punishment including the institutions of juvenile justice, the policing of young people, the courts and sentencing process and diversionary and community programs.
+- A critical examination of the role of the state and punishment including the institutions of juvenile justice, the policing of young people, the courts and sentencing process and diversionary and community programs.